bryan-gilbert/proto-EdEHR/docs/TechnicalArchitectureResearch.md

 **Recommendation**

 For EdEHR prototype go with LTI 1.0 only.
+Yet, it’s important now to find a sample LTI 1.0 tool that can illustrate the full experience and not just launch.
+I.e. Let’s see if the TP can return some indication the assignment is complete to the tool consumer.

 LTI resources